identakid/docker-elasticsearch/README.md

 This repository contains a **Dockerfile** of [ElasticSearch](http://www.elasticsearch.org/) for [Docker](https://www.docker.com/)'s [automated build](https://registry.hub.docker.com/u/cgswong/elasticsearch/) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).

 It is usually the back-end for a Logstash instance with Kibana as the frontend.
-Current version used is 1.4.2.

 ### Base Docker Image

-* [cgswong/java:oracleJDK8](https://registry.hub.docker.com/u/cgswong/java/) which is based on [cgswong/min-jessie](https://registry.hub.docker.com/u/cgswong/min-jessie/)
+* [cgswong/java:orajdk8](https://registry.hub.docker.com/u/cgswong/java/) which is based on [cgswong/min-jessie](https://registry.hub.docker.com/u/cgswong/min-jessie/)

 ### Installation